-Mounted near the AC Input Circuit Breaker (CB1), it contains ac input surge suppression and filtering.
+Mounted near the AC Input Breaker (CB1) in Style-5054 enclosures, and on the I/O panel in Style-5070 enclosures.
+It contains ac input surge suppression and filtering.
 The MOV Board (A9) is located for easy access, examination, and replacement in case an input transient event should occur.